What Are the Top 10 Causes of Traffic Collisions in Texas

 If you’ve already been hurt in a crash, know that legal help is available to you.
 It is normal to wonder what your rights are following an accident.
 You are likely concerned about how you’ll pay your medical bills and other expenses while you recover.
 Our attorneys are equipped to help you understand your rights and legal options.
 We’ll be here to answer any questions you may have.

-Michael P. Fleming & Associates, P.C., represents clients all over the greater Houston area.
+Fleming Law, P.C., represents clients all over the greater Houston area.
 Call us or fill out an online contact form to schedule a free consultation to have our legal team review your case and help you understand your rights and legal options.

 The Top 10 Causes of Traffic Collisions in Texas

 The Texas Department of Transportation (TxDOT) divides its crash contributing factors report into rural crashes and urban crashes.
 TxDOT defines a rural area as roads in all areas of less than 5,000 population.

 Statewide, the top 10 causes of rural crashes included: